aakash-mishra123/OrangePortal-mobile-app/replit.md

-# OrangeMantra Service Portal
+# AppKickstart - Mobile App Development Platform

 ## Overview

-This is a full-stack responsive service portal for OrangeMantra, a digital transformation company.
-The application is built similar to UrbanClap but focuses on IT and enterprise services.
-It allows users to browse service categories, view individual services, and submit lead generation forms for business inquiries.
+AppKickstart is a full-stack web application that helps users discover and request mobile app development services with the tagline "Kickstart Your App or Website in Just 1 Hour!"
+The platform focuses on speed, simplicity, and expert-led project kickoff for mobile app development services.

 ## User Preferences